ViralTexts/gtr-clusters/clusters/18720620-sn85033429-PhilosophicalDarkey.md

 #### From _Sydney Mail (NSW : 1860 - 1871)_

 #### 1862-07-05 &middot; Sydney, New South Wales

 <table style="width: 100%;"><tr><td style="width: 50%">

-hurricane deck to-day an elderly darkey,
-with a philosophical and retrospective
-cast of countenance, equatted upon his
-bundle, toasting himself againEt the
-chimney, and apparently plunged into a
-state of profound meditation.
-Finding
-upon inquiry that he belonged to the
-9th.
-Illinois, one of the most gallantly
-behaved and heavy losing regiments at
-the Fort DonnelEon battle, and part of
-which was aboard, I began to interrogate
 him on the mbject.
 His philosophy was to
 much, in the FalstBffian vein, that 1&#x27;
 will give his views in his own words, as